 Professionals who have primary or supervisory responsibilities for equipment, instruments or medical device reprocessing (such as Sterile Processing Department staff or clinics and physician practices where medical equipment is reprocessed on-site) should:

-Prevention of infectious diseases in healthcare workers (HCWs) means protecting them from infections they do not already have.
-Management of infectious diseases in HCWs means protecting others from the diseases the HCW already does have.
+Prevention of infectious diseases in healthcare workers means protecting them from infections they do not already have.
+Management of infectious diseases in HCWs means protecting others (including patients) from any infectious or communicable diseases that the HCW may have.

 Protecting HCWs from disease is accomplished in many ways, including:

-If you suspect that you have been exposed on the job to a communicable disease, let your supervisor and your infection control practitioner know without delay.
-This will allow evaluation of the circumstances to prevent exposure of others, management of the exposure, and appropriate follow-up of your health as needed.
-For some diseases, postexposure prophylaxis (preventive medication) is available (see below).
+If a healthcare worker has been exposed on the job to a communicable disease, the supervisor and infection control practitioner should be notified without delay.
+This will allow evaluation of the circumstances and prevent exposure of others, management of the exposure, and appropriate medical follow-up as needed.
+For some diseases, post-exposure prophylaxis (preventive medication) is available (see below).

-Protecting others from infections from health professionals includes:
+Protection of patients and others from the risk of infections from health professionals includes:

 Preventing transmission of infection is the responsibility of the facility and the individual healthcare worker.